MaximRouiller/blog.decayingcode.com/source/_posts/Should-our-front-end-websites-be-server-side-at-all.md

 tags: [opinion,architecture]
 ---

-I've been toying around with projects like Jekyll, Hexo and even some handrolled software that will generate me HTML files based on data.
+I've been toying around with projects like Jekyll, Hexo and even some hand-rolled software that will generate me HTML files based on data.
 The thought that crossed my mind was...

 > Why do we need dynamically generated HTML again?

-Let me take examples and my my case.
+Let me take examples and build my case.

 ## Example 1: Blog